rikhuijzer/blog/posts/bubble.md

 +++
-title = "Why we're in a speculative bubble" published = "2021-08-05" tags = ["economy", "stocks"] rss = "Why I'm baffled by people claiming that the economy is doing fine"
+title = "Why we are in a speculative bubble" published = "2021-08-26" tags = ["economy", "stocks"] rss = "Why I'm baffled by people claiming that the economy is doing fine"
 +++